PassMark BurnInTest Linux™

 As it does not require a graphical environment the 2D and 3D graphics tests are unavailable in this version, but it can be run from the Linux shell via Telnet if required.

-Both the 32bit and 64bit command line versions are included free when you purchase BurnInTest for Linux.
+The 64bit command line versions is included free when you purchase BurnInTest for Linux.
 The same license key will will work in the graphical version and the command line versions of the software.
 The command line version is included in the standard BurnInTest linux download.